Rise of the Underdog: Greece's new Gods end Ronaldo's Euro dream | Goal.com

 It was during this run that signs emerged that Greece would not simply be making up the numbers should they qualify for the final tournament, with their 1-0 win on the road against Spain proving their mettle while forcing La Roja into a play-off to reach the finals themselves.

-Both central defenders, Traianos Dellas and Michalis Kapsis, were highly physical with strong aerial capabilities that allowed the team to sit deep and deal with crosses into the box, while goalkeeper Antonios Nikopolidis was a reliable custodian.
+Both central defenders, Traianos Dellas and Michalis Kapsis, were highly physical with strong aerial capabilities that allowed the team to sit deep and deal with crosses into the box, while Antonios Nikopolidis was a reliable goalkeeper.

 Led by captain Theo Zagorakis, a trio of defensively-minded midfielders - including Angelos Basinas and Kostas Katsouranis - provided a shield in front of the back four and numbers to strangle opponents in the middle of the park.